ucsb-cs156/w22/_lab/jspa01.md

 export default App;
 ```

 The change we need to make?
-Create a new `Route` component like so: `<Route exact path"/divide" component={Divide} />`.
+Create a new `Route` component like so: `<Route exact path"/divide" component={Divide} />`, for which we'll need to `import Divide from "main/pages/Divide"` at the top of the file.
 After this change, clicking on the `Divide` item in the Navbar should now bring us to a working division calculator.

 Don't forget to commit and push your changes as you fix tests.